-It has been observed that quite often problems with wisdom teeth develop like wisdom teeth cysts that require their removal.
-When the jaw isn’t large enough to hold wisdom teeth, they can become impacted wisdom teeth (incapable to come in or crooked) requiring wisdom teeth extraction.
+It has been observed that quite often problems with wisdom teeth develop cysts that require their removal.
+When the jaw isn’t large enough to hold wisdom teeth, they can become impacted teeth (incapable to come in or crooked) requiring extraction.
 A tooth becomes impacted owing to lack of space in the dental arch and its eruption for that reason is prevented by gum, bone, another tooth or all three.
 These teeth may grow sideways, come out only part way from the gum or stay trapped underneath the gum and bone.

-(a) Wisdom teeth erupt only partially, because this provides an opening for bacteria to penetrate the tooth and cause an infection.
+(a) They erupt only partially, because this provides an opening for bacteria to penetrate the tooth and cause an infection.
 This results in pain, swelling, jaw stiffness etc.

-(b) There is a possibility that scantily aligned wisdom teeth will harm adjacent teeth.
+(b) There is a possibility that a scantily aligned wisdom tooth will harm adjacent teeth.

 (c) A cyst (fluid filled sac) may develop from the soft tissue in the region of an impacted wisdom tooth.
 Cysts grounds bone destruction, jaw expansion and dislocation or damage to nearby teeth.
 The removal of the tooth and cyst is essential to avoid further bone loss.

 (d) A wisdom tooth that is still under the gums may become irritated.
 The gum tissue that lies over the tooth may harbor food debris and bacteria that gets trapped under the gum, resulting in an infection in the gums.

 Accessing Wisdom Teeth

 Oral surgery is typically advisable to remove the teeth because of the following reasons:

 It is difficult to access these teeth with the toothbrush or floss which gives rise to the growth of bacteria, sugars and acids that causes cavity to form in the tooth.
 If it is not healed in time with a filling, chances are that the cavity may spread and raze more tooth structure.